 Let's face it, most people enjoy a bet.
 I guess most wagers could be termed ''fun bets''.
 This would be described as a throwaway bet or betting with your emotions.
 For the buzz.
+It's like visiting australia online casino for a few free spins.
 Backing your favourite football team in a local derby, place a pony each-way on a horse you have a part share, perhaps you feel it in your bones.

 Each to their own.
 It's your money, so do as you please.
 It's good up to a point, hey.